fanglingsu/vimb/commands.md

 bookmark-remove [URI], bmr [URI]
 : Removes all bookmarks for given URI or if not given the current opened page.

-## queue
-The queue allows to mark URLs for later reding (something like a read it later list).
-This list is shared between the single instances of vimb.
-Only available if vimb has been compiled with QUEUE feature.

-queue-push [URI]
-: Push URI or if not given current URI to end of the queue.

-queue-unshift [URI]
-: Push URI or if not given current URI to beginning of the queue.

-queue-pop
-: Open the oldest queue entry in current browser window and remove it from the queue.

-queue-clear
-: Removes all entries from queue.

 ## misc
 next, n